-Applications, complete with all supporting documents, are appraised by committee at quarterly meetings, and any arising queries will be put to the applicant.
+Applications, complete with all supporting documents, are evaluated by committee according to Fund’s Application Evaluation Guidance.
+Clarification queries will be raised as soon as possible.
 Successful applicants will receive a conditional offer, and its acceptance will be followed by the funding forwarded to the applicant.
 An example of our typical terms and conditions can be downloaded: Central Optical Fund – Funding Terms and Conditions.

 Aims & objectives.
 What is the project trying to achieve?